-- upgrades to the existing bridge at Fletcher Street, - b. a pedestrian rail crossing linking Reid Park to The Waterfront, - c. community parkland and facilities adjacent to Ross Creek which have a nexus with the areas of natural asset, and - d. an appropriate response to the transport entry arrangements and traffic network to the precinct, in order to avoid potential conflict between uses in Precincts 2 and 3.
+- a. upgrades to the existing bridge at Little Fletcher Street, - b. a pedestrian rail crossing linking Reid Park to The Waterfront, - c. parks and community uses adjacent to Ross Creek which have a nexus with the areas of natural asset, and - d. an appropriate response to the transport entry arrangements and traffic network to the precinct, in order to avoid potential conflict between uses in Precincts 2 and 3.

-Built Form and Climate ResponsivenessDevelopment within the Waterside

-Development within the Waterside Living Precinct will provide:
+Built Form and Climate Responsiveness Development within the Waterside Living Precinct will provide:

-- a. buildings generally in accordance with Table 2: Building parameter guidelines for Precinct 2 - Waterside Living, - b. building heights generally up to 12 storeys, - dwellings and private open spaces which achieve an acceptable level of residential amenity, - d. maximised views to Castle Hill, Mount Stuart and Ross Creek, - e. active uses at the interface with Precinct 3 at the ground level providing an active street interface, and - f. residential buildings which are appropriately set back and buffered from railway land, or residential buildings within 100m of railway land which minimise and manage the impacts from transport noise.
+- a. buildings generally in accordance with Table 2: Building parameter guidelines for Precinct 2 - Waterside Living, - building heights generally up to 12 storeys, - c. dwellings and private open spaces which achieve an acceptable level of residential amenity, - d. maximised views to Castle Hill, Mount Stuart and Ross Creek, and - e. active uses at the interface with Precinct 3 at the ground level providing an active street interface.

-&lt;sup>29 Neighbourhood centres contain a generally limited range of retail, commercial and community-related activities which are focused on meeting the basic, day-today convenience needs of a surrounding neighbourhood within a walkable catchment.
+&lt;sup>37 Neighbourhood centres contain a generally limited range of retail, commercial and community-related activities which are focused on meeting the basic, day-today convenience needs of a surrounding neighbourhood within a walkable catchment.
 Neighbourhood centre catchments are in the order of 1,500 households.

-Table 2: Building parameter guidelines for Precinct 2 - Waterside Living
+Table 2: Building parameter guidelines for Precinct 2 - Waterside Livi ng

 Level Building Balconies or outermost projection Site cover

+Front setbacks

 Basement 0 m n/a

-Level 1-4 3m 1.5m
+Levels 1-4 3m 1.5m

 Level 5 and above 5m 3m

 Side setbacks

-Basement 0 m 0 m
+Basement 0m 0m

-Level 1-2 1.5m or 0m where building is built 70%
+Levels 1-2 1.5m or 0m where building is built 70%

-Level 3-4 2.5m or 0m where building is built
+Levels 3-4 2.5m or 0m where building is built

 Level 5 and above 3.5m 3.5m

 Rear setbacks

 Basement n/a

 Level 1 6m or 0m where the adjoining building is built to boundary n/a

-Level 2-3 bailt to boundary 4m
+Levels 2-3 Suite to Soundary 4m

-Level 4 and above 6 m 6m
+Level 4 and above 6m 6m